Dana Sue Gray

 Dana Sue Gray (born December 6, 1957) is an American serial killer who murdered three elderly women in 1994.
 She was caught after a fourth intended victim survived and identified her.
-Gray says she committed the murders to support her spending habits.
-She is serving her sentence in the California Women's Prison in Chowchilla.
+Gray claims to have committed the murders to support her spending habits.
+She is serving a sentence of life, without the possibility of parole, in the California Women's Prison in Chowchilla.